 Alphabet Inc.’s Google already contributes to the Canadian creative...

-Electrical utilities and municipalities have arched their backs over...
+Electrical utilities and municipalities have arched their backs over various proposals to streamline or adjust regulatory jurisdiction when it comes to resolving disputes over...

 Telecom companies are largely supportive of Innovation Canada’s efforts to update how it sets licence fees for point-to-point systems, though some are calling for that process to be sped up and...